wuzhengy/TAU/README.md

 ```
 ---
 # System config
-  - Wifi Only: ON, when turn off, it will ask for time to allow telecom data operating
+  - Wifi Only: ON, when turn off, it will ask for time length to allow telecom data to operate
   - Charging ON: wake lock ON.
   - Charging OFF: wake lock OFF. random wake up between 1..WakeUpTime to restart service
   - Internet OFF: wake lock OFF. random wake up between 1..WakeUpTime to restart service
   - Server mode: default OFF; when turn ON, it will turn on wake lock, when phone reboot, tau will auto start.
 # Database: leveldb andriod
 # Muliple platform support on android, ios, pc, chromeOS, macOS, linux ...
-  Since `secrete key` is supposed to be on only on device for operation, we focus on use android as core platform.
-Other platform will use browser to connect andoid TAU app.
+Since `secrete key` is supposed to be on one device for operation, we focus on use android as core platform.
+Other OS platforms will use browser to connect andoid TAU through local wifi lan.
 As long as other devices can access the android phone via IP network, they can operate a TAU node. <br>
-  Linux dht command line interfact will be provided to interact with TAU. <br>
+Linux dht command line interfact will be provided to interact with TAU.
 # To do and other notes
 - resource management process
 - TAU dev might provide centralized DHT search engine: centralized engine to find new community and links.